evangelinagrimes/april-marker-LED-display/README.md

 the panel's wiring, not a rendering style choice -- the GUI's preview always shows the logical (un-remapped) image, so "preview looks right but the panel is scrambled" means this constant, not a bug in the Python side.

-## Known issues

-- **Brightness shifts color on the panel, not just intensity.** Reported while testing the brightness slider: dragging it visibly changes the hue on the physical LEDs, not only how bright they are. `render_rgb()` scales R/G/B by the same factor (`renderer.py`'s `rgb * (brightness / 100.0)`), which is hue-preserving in exact arithmetic -- so the preview (built from that same array) never shows this.
-Two candidate causes, neither yet confirmed against hardware: (1) integer rounding of the scaled channels before sending -- at low absolute channel values the `+0.5` rounding error is proportionally larger, which can drift the R:G:B ratio as brightness drops; (2) the WS2812 LEDs' own PWM response may not be linear (or matched across channels) at low duty cycles.
-Needs reproducing on the actual panel across a few brightness/color combinations before picking a fix.